Unleash

 • Canary: Requires additional infrastructure to run both versions simultaneously

-• Rolling: Uses existing infrastructure more efficiently by updating in place
+• Rolling: Uses existing infrastructure, updating instances in place

 Monitoring complexity

-• Rolling: Simpler monitoring focused on deployment progress and system health
+• Rolling: Simpler monitoring focused on individual instance health and overall system stability

 Feature flags with canary releases